-- 1. Press the green Start button. - 2.
-Press a direction control button if the spindle is not turning the direction you want. - 3.
-Use the speed control buttons to adjust the spindle speed.
+- 1. Press the start/stop button.
+The button illuminates and the spindle turns. - 2.
+If you want the spindle to turn in the other direction, press the spindle direction button. - 3.
+Use the speed control knob to adjust the spindle speed.